-b) REGISTRY LIST AND REGISTRATION DEADLINES. (§9-172b)
+b) REGISTRY LIST AND REGISTRATION DEADLINES. (§ 9-172b)

-- The registrars of voters do not hold voter registration sessions or sessions to revise the registry list. - The Registrars of voters shall complete, print and certify the updated (supplementary) list no later than the day before the special election.
-The names of persons who acquired their voting privilege within 30 days of the special election can be inserted on the list in writing. - Voter registration deadline is the day before the special election.
-No Election Day Registration (EDR) for special elections.
+- The Registrars of Voters do not hold voter registration sessions or sessions to revise the registry list. - The Registrars of Voters shall complete, print and certify the updated (supplementary) list no later than the day before the special election.
+The names of persons who acquired their voting privilege within 30 days of the special election can be inserted on the list in writing.

+• Voter registration deadline is the day before the special election.
+No Same Day registration (SDR) for special elections, including at early voting.